MutsFM/computercraft/elevator-inc/README.md

 In addition, this file will replicate a computer booting - which sole purpose is immersion only, with no real function.

 ### floorcontroller
-**Important!** You need to enter the corresponding floor number in lines 9 and 18, on the floor's controller computer in Mincraft, for the system to work!
+**Important!** You need to enter the corresponding floor number in the first line, on the floor's controller computer in Mincraft, for the system to work!
 Ground Floor should be entered as "Floor0"</br>
 This file controls whether or not your floor is activated or deactivated.</br>
 The programme automatically listens for rednet messages (via the wired connection).</br>
 * If the message corresponds to the floor number, it will activate the redstone signal at the back of the computer and then start to listen for messages again.</br>